cmkobel/Differentially-ampliconic-regions/README.md

 ### Overview on the pipeline so far:
 --

-The ten PRJEB1357 genomes are used to increase the size of the previous projectA https://www.ncbi.nlm.nih.gov/sra/?term=PRJEB1357
+The ten PRJEB1357 genomes are used to increase the size of the previous project https://www.ncbi.nlm.nih.gov/sra/?term=PRJEB1357
 The genomes were downloaded with wget from the ncbi ftp